robtweed/node-runner-rpi/README.md

 # Can I Reset the Node Modules that have been Previously Loaded?

 Yes, you can simply delete the *node_modules* directory that was created in the folder you mapped.
-Next time you run the *node-runner* Container, it will recreate the *node_modules* sub-folder and reload into it any modules defined in your *npm_install.json* file.
+Next time you run the *node-runner-rpi* Container, it will recreate the *node_modules* sub-folder and reload into it any modules defined in your *npm_install.json* file.

 # What is the *this* Context within my Script?

-The core *node-runner* module sets the *this* context of your script to an object that contains a number of functions and modules that you may find useful in your script, eg:
+The core *node-runner-rpi* module sets the *this* context of your script to an object that contains a number of functions and modules that you may find useful in your script, eg:

 - this.fs: provides you with the [*fs-extra*](https://www.npmjs.com/package/fs-extra) module, but also includes several additional functions that you may find useful: